verless/verless/CONTRIBUTING.md

 There also are some 'soft' recommendations that apply to most cases:

 * Avoid OOP and global state.
-* Prefer standalone functions that accept an input and provide an output.
+* Prefer standalone functions that accept an input and return an output.
 * Prefer immutability if it doesn't make the code harder to reason about.
 * Make use of closures.
 * Prefer short and concise variable names.